bhamrick/precision_system/README.md

       Kokish game tries are available (description below).
 However, they are discouraged as they will often be more valuable tips for the defense than value for us finding the right contract.
-        * Next step (1♥️-2♥️-2♠️! or 1♠️-2♠️-2NT!): Unspecified long suit game try.
+        * Next step (1♥️-2♥️-2♠️! or 1♠️-2♠️-2NT!): Unspecified help suit game try.
-            * Responder bids the cheapest first or second round control.
+            * Responder bids the cheapest suit where they have help (generally first or second round control).
 If the auction was 1♥️-2♥️-2♠️! then 2NT! shows the spade control and is considered the cheapest.
               Afterward, opener can sign off in 3♥️/3♠️ or 4♥️/4♠️, or bid another suit asking responder to bid game if they have a first or second control in that suit.
         * Other suits: Short suit game try (2NT! asks for spades)
             * Responder bids 4♥️/4♠️ if they do not have wasted values in the suit bid, and 3♥️/3♠️ otherwise.